 Some of the applications of compression testing in the safety, health, fitness, and leisure industry include:

-• Testing the effectiveness of tennis, golf, and cricket balls.
+- Testing the effectiveness of tennis, golf, and cricket balls.

-• Car seat safety harness compression testing.
+- Car seat safety harness compression testing.

 How To Perform a Compression Test?

-• Preparation of the Sample: A sample of the material to be tested is selected and prepared according to the testing standard.
+- Preparation of the Sample: A sample of the material to be tested is selected and prepared according to the testing standard.
 The sample may be a cylindrical or cubical shape, depending on the requirements of the test.

-• Analysis of the Results: The data collected during the test is used to calculate various properties of the material, including compressive strength, elastic modulus, and deformation characteristics.
+- Analysis of the Results: The data collected during the test is used to calculate various properties of the material, including compressive strength, elastic modulus, and deformation characteristics.

 What Is the Compression Test Equipment?

 Testing devices with universal compatibility are used for compression tests.
 With force capacities ranging from 0.02 N to 2,000 kN, these devices are typically offered in a wide range of sizes.
-A universal testing device must be equipped with extensometers, application-specific platens, and testing software.
+A universal testing machine must be equipped with extensometers, application-specific platens, and testing software.
 A single machine may be adjusted to test any material within its force range by simply changing the fixturing, depending on the type of material being tested.

 What Are the Common Compression Testing Results

-The compression testing results will vary from material to material and also due to the desired properties for which the user is testing.
+The compression testing results will vary from material to material, and also due to the desired properties for which the user is testing.

 What Are the Types of Compression Testing?